Bizzby/Frontend-Challenge/README.md

 ```

 ### Developing locally
-Install nodemon (an awesome little util that restarts the server when js changes occur), then serve, then run watchify to bunde up changes when they occur.
+Install nodemon (an awesome little util that restarts the server when js changes occur), then serve, then run watchify to bundle up changes when they occur.

 ```bash
 $ npm install -g nodemon